xubuvd/Short-Text-Classification/README.md

 # 中文短文本分类（Chinese Short-Text-Classification）

-In order to facilitate research of Chinese short text classification (STC), we public two large-scale corpus of Chinese short text as the benchmark.
-Its details as follows.<br>
-If you like the project, please show your support by leaving a star ⭐.
+To support research in Chinese short text classification (STC), we have released two large-scale Chinese short text corpora as benchmarks.
+Details are provided below.
+If you find this project valuable, please consider leaving a star⭐.

 # Citation
 ```